molofgarb/molofgarb-laptop-deployment/scripts/Laptop_Setup/README.md

 All script logs can be found in the logs directory.
 The scripts will log all events to a file with the service tag of the corresponding device as the name of the log.
-For example, if the device is 57HCRL3, then the log will be called 57HCRL3.log.
 Logs are also generated for Dell Command Update, the KMS, Firefox, Chrome, and Zoom with names like <service_tag>_Zoom.log.